 National Library Legislative Day costs $75 per person.
-This registration fee includes entry to the briefing event and a continental breakfast on May 7, resources materials and talking points, and entry into the evening reception on Capitol Hill.
+This registration fee includes entry to the briefing and a continental breakfast, resources materials and talking points, and entry into the evening reception on Capitol Hill.
 Additional meals, hotel fees, and travel expenses are not included.
 A limited number of scholarships are available.

 Where should I stay in Washington, D.C.?

-Each year, the ALA Washington Office works with the Liaison Hotel to provide a discounted room rate for attendees.
-To book a room at the Liaison, visit their website or call toll-free: 1-888-513-7445
+Each year, ALA works to provide a discounted room rate for attendees.

 Why won't the hotel apply the discount code?